Microtia literally translated from the Greek means ‘little ear’. It is the medical word to describe a small or absent ear.

 False (prosthetic) ear

-This involves attaching implants and fixtures to your child’s head onto which a false ear is attached.
+This involves attaching implants and fixtures to the child’s head onto which a false ear is attached.
 This can be carried out on children around seven years old or more.
 It usually takes two operations: one to insert the implants and another to attach the fixtures.
 Once the operations are complete, the false ear is attached to the fixtures.
-The false ear itself is made from soft, silicone material and is sculpted to match your child’s other ear.
+The false ear itself is made from soft, silicone material and is sculpted to match the child’s other ear.
 It will need to be replaced every two years and the fixtures need to be cleaned every day.

 When should treatment start?